Tadeusz Markiewicz: Professional Achievements

 He created the Golden Duck (equivalent to the American Oscar) awarded to individuals for outstanding accomplishments in area of Polish Cinematography.
 Throughout his career, he has participated in more than 100 exhibits in Poland, and abroad such as Paris, Venice and Budapest.
 His works are in the collections of many Polish museums as well as Paris, Lausanne, New York, Madrid and the Vatican.
 It was at the Vatican where, on November 4, 2003, Markiewicz personally presented the gold-plated sculpture Angels over the Pyramid to Pope John Paul II as a gift to commemorate the 25th anniversary of his papacy.
 In 2009, Markiewicz was creating monuments to the memory of Pope John Paul II and Cardinal Stefan Wyszynski.
 In addition, he was honoring the prominent Polish writer and poet Antoni Slonimski by designing a monument to him.

 Among many winning prizes for designing monuments, several of them are most prominent.
-They include the monument to Jan Kiepura in town of Sosnowiec, Poland and in Krynica, Poland (replica), the monument to the National Army (Polish Army Resistance) in the town of Sopot, the monument to the Polish Mother in Łódź, Poland, and a memorial to Polish Soldiers who died in Lenino, in Warsaw, Poland.
+They include the monument to Jan Kiepura in town of Sosnowiec, Poland and in Krynica, Poland (replica), the monument to the National Army (Polish Army Resistance) in the town of Sopot, the monument to the Polish Mother in Łódź, Poland, and a memorial to Polish Soldiers who died in Lenino (Soviet Union), in Warsaw, Poland.